kahnjw/httpreq/README.md

 # httpreq

-A simple HTTP request library written in C
+A simple HTTP GET request library written in C

 ## Build it